Him188/kotlin-jvm-blocking-bridge/README.md

 - Provides `internal annotation class net.mamoe.kjbb.GeneratedBlockingBridge` that is added implicitly to generated bridges.
 - Provides some internal functions used by generated bridges.

+**Important Note**: the runtime library contains not only the annotations, but also coroutine runner functions which is required by the compiler plugin.
+Therefore, you should not exclude the runtime library in shadowed jars (if your project uses so) or when running your application.

 ### Compiler plugin

 Given Kotlin `suspend` function: